Goose Gonsoulin: Professional career

 He started 14 games in 1963, with six interceptions (tied for 6th best in the AFL).
 In an early October game against the San Diego Chargers he returned an interception 43 yards for a touchdown.
-He was again selected an All-Star, and was named first team All-AFL by the AFL, and second-team All-AFL by the Newspaper Enterprise Association (NEA).
+He was again selected an All-Star, and was named first team All-AFL by The Sporting News, and second-team All-AFL by the Newspaper Enterprise Association (NEA).
 In 1964, he started 11 of 14 games in which he played, with seven interceptions (tied for 6th best in the AFL), and was once again named an All-Star.
 In an October 11, 1964 game against the Kansas City Chiefs, he had three interceptions against future Hall of Fame quarterback Len Dawson.
 The UPI named him second-team All-AFL.

 He started 10 of the 14 games in which he played in 1965, with six interceptions.
 He was not selected as an AFL All-Star for the only time in his AFL career, during which the game existed.
 In 1966, he missed time with a knee injury, starting and playing in only ten games, with no interceptions.
 However, the fans still selected him to play in the AFL All-Star Game for his good play in other aspects of defense.

 He learned the Broncos cut him before the 1967 season began, via an anonymous telephone call.
 The reality was confirmed for him when he was listening to the radio in his car after getting the disturbing telephone call.
 Gonsoulin had been released as part of new head coach Lou Saban's decision to use younger players on the Broncos.
 Gonsoulin thought his treatment unfair, as he was waived before having a chance to even speak with Saban.
 When interviewed about it, he concluded, "'But that's football'".

 Gonsoulin was signed by the National Football League's San Francisco 49ers, who still held his rights from the 1960 draft.
 He suffered a neck injury during the 1967 season that cause him to miss some games; but still started eight games and had three interceptions.
 However, despite playing after the neck injury during the 1967 season, the 49ers informed Gonsoulin before the 1968 season that the injury would prevent the team from allowing him to play again, and he did not pass the team physical.
 Gonsoulin then chose to retire.

 Gonsoulin was a Sporting News AFL All-League player in 1960, 1962, and 1963.
 His amazing durability and toughness enabled him to start 61 consecutive games at one point in his career.